QDUBS/TeamFLow-API/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 USAGE:

-Using the queries below, you can perform CRUD operations for departments and sub-departments
+Using the queries below, you can perform CRUD operations for users, departments and sub-departments

+For Users:

+1. Create new user

+mutation {

+  createUser(createUserDto: {

+    username: "Qdub$",

+    password: "12345"

+  }) {

+    id

+    username,

+    password

+  }

+}

 For Departments: